manticoresoftware/manticoresearch-buddy/README.md

 The `CommandRequestInterface` represents the parsing of raw network data from JSON and its preparation for future request processing by the command.
 Its primary purpose is to parse the data into a `CommandRequest` object and throw exceptions in case of any errors.

-There is a base class – `ComandRequestBase`, that implements the required interface and adds some base logic to all requests we support.
+There is a base class – `CommandRequestBase`, that implements the required interface and adds some base logic to all requests we support.
 You should extend this class when you create a new command request.

 The `CommandExecutorInterface` contains the logic for the command that must be executed.
 It uses the `Task` class, which is run in parallel in a separate thread to make the process non-blocking.